 Former property owners Stone and Sharlynn Parker said, “We are delighted to have such a significant open space project in our neighborhood and to have been a part in creating it.
 We wanted to see this wildlife corridor remain as is, and full of things to enjoy."

 Conservation Easements Fee Properties Other Conservation Projects

-Easily accessible from Highway 2, our Lower White Pine property on Nason Creek offers a chance to stroll through tall conifers and view spawning Chinook and steelhead from the bank of this important spawning ground.
+Easily accessible from Highway 2, our Nason Alcove property on Nason Creek offers a chance to stroll through tall conifers and view spawning Chinook and steelhead from the bank of this important spawning ground.
 Birding is excellent.
 Visitors can also view the historic alcove which was once the river's main channel and may one day be reconnected.
 Occasionally, mountain goats can be seen on the towering cliffs flanking the creek.

 This property is adjacent to a private home.
 Please heed all no trespassing signs.
 While the bridge over the alcove is publicly accessible, please do not step off the bridge to the east.
 There is no easy access to the southeast section of this property, which includes the restoration projects.